ConceptResearch/CARLA/carla_workshop/carla_2022.md

 [comment]: <> ( ### CARLA 2022 goes fully virtual: The workshop will be conducted in a fully virtual way without any attendance fees. )

-The first international workshop “Concepts in Action: Representation, Learning, and Application” took place at the Institute of Cognitive Science at Osnabrück University in 2018, followed by virtual events as part of the Bolzano Summer of Knowledge (BOSK) in 2020 and 2021.
-Following its great success, we are organizing a fourth international workshop “Concepts in Action: Representation, Learning, and Application” (CARLA) in 2022 with a special session on concepts and registers.
-We invite the submission of abstracts to the workshop.
+The first international workshop “Concepts in Action: Representation, Learning, and Application” took place at the Institute of Cognitive Science at Osnabrück University in 2018, followed by two virtual events as part of the Bolzano Summer of Knowledge (BOSK) in 2020 and 2021.
+Following its great success, we are organizing a fourth hybrid workshop “Concepts in Action: Representation, Learning, and Application” (CARLA) in 2022.
+In addition to a general main seesion, CARLA 2022 will feature a special session concepts and register, in relation to the Collaborative Research Center [CRC1412](https://sfb1412.hu-berlin.de/) on "Register" at the Humboldt University of Berlin.

 ## Time and Venue:

 **Date:** to be announced
-**Venue:** to be announced
+**Venue:** Humboldt University of Berlin, Germany

 [comment]: <> (**IMPORTANT:** CARLA 2021will be conducted as a **fully virtual** event without any attendance fees.
 More information about how to attend can be found below.)

-## Invited Talks
+## Invited Speakers:
 ### Main session:

-Regine Eckardt, Department of Linguistics, University of Konstanz
+[Regine Eckardt](https://www.ling.uni-konstanz.de/en/eckardt/professors/firstname-surname/ueber-mich/), Department of Linguistics, University of Konstanz

-**TBA**
+[comment]: <> (** **)

-Roberto de Almeida, Department of Psychology, Concordia University
+[Roberto de Almeida](https://psycholinguistics.weebly.com/roberto-g-de-almeida.html), Department of Psychology, Concordia University

-**TBA**
+[comment]: <> (** **)

 ### Special session: